Select Page

 5. The Fall of the Berlin Wall

-The Berlin Wall eventually fell on November 9, 1989, signaling the beginning of the end for East Berlin’s communist era.
-This historic event paved the way for the reunification of East and West Germany and marked a significant turning point in German history.
+Berlin Wall came down on November 9, 1989, marking the slow pulling down of the communists dominated era of East Berlin.
+The event led politically to the Reunification of East and West Germany and was indeed a monumental event in German history.

 Conclusion